(This guide is also available as a PDF.)

 - What is “Destiny”?

 - What does it mean to think of Destiny in personal terms, as the author does here?
-Or is he speaking to an impersonal force after all?
+Or is he addressing an impersonal force after all?

-- For a Stoic, how is Destiny different from Zeus (which is suggested by the author using the word “and” to connect the two)?
+- How is Destiny different from Zeus (which is suggested by the author using the word “and” to connect the two)?
 How are they the same?
 Might their relationship be even more subtle than mere sameness or difference?
 What is it?

 - Is it different to be guided by destiny, as distinct from being pulled, dragged along, encouraged, invited, etc.?